swairshah/P2PFileSearch/report.markdown

 two important parts, one is the `SearchAgent` and other is `SearchKeeper`.

+#### SearchAgent

+`SearchAgent` extends Thread and handles queries initiated by the current node.
+For every query initiated by node, there is a `SearchAgent` thread spawned.
+Each initiated search has a UUID.
+Node stores UUID and reference to corresponding `SearchAgent`.
+`SearchAgent` takes care of the timeout and increasing hop_count after specific timeouts.

+First search attempt is sent with hop_count 1.
+Timeout happens at t_out\*1.
+Next query is sent with double the hop_count, and the timeout is also doubled.
+This goes on till hop_count exceeds 16.
+So last query attempt is made with a `search` message of hop_count 16.

+During all this if a search_result is received corresponding to a query initited by current node, the SearchAgent corresponding to that UUID is terminated.
+So it won't send any more queries with increased hop_count.
+The node can still receive the results for that query.

+SearchAgent makes sure to terminate itself when hop_count reaches 16.

+#### SearchKeeper
+`SearchKeeper` extends Thread and handles queries which are not initiated by current node.

 A `Search` message contains
 * message type `search`,
 * `NodeInfo` of sender, receiver, initiator